rcabotaje/cse15l-lab-reports/LabReport1.md

 * Under "Additional Accounts" you'll see your course-specific username(s).
 Click the course you're looking for (in this case cse15l).
 ![Image](1.png)

-* Once clicked, you'll see your username under it click "Global Password Change Tool":
+* Once clicked, you'll see your course-specific username, and under it click "Global Password Change Tool":
 ![Image](2.png)

 * Then click "Proceed to the Password Change Tool":